By Cameron Hewitt

 World War II

-Observers struggle to comprehend how it was possible for interethnic conflict to escalate so quickly here in the early 1990s.
-Most of the answers can be found in the war that shook Europe 50 years earlier.
-In the minds of the participants, the wars of the 1990s were a continuation of unresolved conflicts from World War II.
+Observers struggle to comprehend how it was possible for interethnic conflict to escalate so quickly in the Balkans in the early 1990s.
+Most of the answers can be found in the war that had shaken Europe 50 years earlier.
+In the minds of many combatants, the Yugoslav Wars of the 1990s were a continuation of unresolved conflicts from World War II.

 The second resistance group — fighting against both the Četniks and the Ustaše — was the ragtag Partisan Army, led by Josip Broz, who was better known by his code name, Tito.
 The clever and determined Partisans had dual aims: to liberate Yugoslavia as a free nation on its own terms, and to make that new state a communist one.
-Even while the war was still underway, the Partisan leadership laid the foundations for what would become a postwar, communist Yugoslavia.
+Even while the war was still underway, the Partisan leadership met at the second convention of the Anti-Fascist Council of National Liberation of Yugoslavia in Jajce, Bosnia, to lay the foundations for what would become a postwar, communist Yugoslavia.